kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-## "Kora Avoids Reflection" Is Not the Same as "Reflection Is Disabled"
+## "Kora Avoids Reflection" Is Not the Same as "Reflection Is Disabled" { #kora-avoids-reflection }

 This is probably the most important misconception.